 ✅ Read contract terms (especially clawback clauses)

-✅ Checked if landlord approval needed (for renters)
+✅ Checked if landlord/estate approval is needed (renters and estates)

 6. Frequently Asked Questions (FAQs)